 Requirements for Graduation

-The fellows are evaluated four times a year in a 360° evaluation.
-In order to graduate, this must be successfully completed.
+The fellows are evaluated twice a year in an ACGME Milestone Evaluation.
 As well, the fellows will be expected to commence one major research project and finish another major research project.
 The fellows are expected at the end of their fellowship to have one paper ready for publication.

-The Orthopedic Trauma Fellowship program provides $3800.00 for travel.
+The Orthopaedic Trauma Fellowship program provides $1900.00 for travel.
 The fellows are expected to attend the Orthopedic Trauma Association's Annual meeting and one other trauma or fracture related meeting

 Ten working days of vacation are allowed.